 Author: Jose Maanmieli

 Abstract: Why do we call our parents mother and father?
-Why do we call ourselves these general words around children?
+Why do we call ourselves these general words as parents?
 These personal questions have not sufficiently drawn the attention of linguists and psychologists, yet any account of language and human cognition must be able to provide a good answer.
 Indeed, our minds have evolved and develop in a social setting that is primarily governed by norms of kinship.
 This article demonstrates how those norms encapsulate the relationship between language and reality, individual and society.
-I suggest that the use of kinship terms is characterised by a self-deceptive conflation of address and reference, which corresponds to a cognitive conflation of particular and universal meanings.
-This analysis requires a distinction between acts of address and reference that is consistent with a biological view of the individual.
-From this grounded perspective, I argue that 1) Mother and Father are elementary mythical characters, 2) myth has a basis in child-directed speech, and 3) child-directed speech is mainly a means to transmit societal norms, not so much a means to help children learn to speak or relate to others.
-I also discuss the conceptual issues in developmental linguistics that result from this lack of metalinguistic awareness, issues that go back to the beginnings of philosophy.
-Because nature is prior to nurture, and the concepts of parents and kin appear first in life, understanding the nature of these concepts elucidates central problems, from those of epistemology to the current questioning of gender and parenting roles.
+It suggests that the use of kin terms is characterised by a conflation of address and reference that corresponds to a cognitive conflation of social and natural concepts.
+This analysis rests on a biological view of language, morality and human sociality.
+From this grounded perspective, I integrate findings across the behavioural sciences.
+I argue that myth has a basis in child-directed speech, and that child-directed speech is a means of socialisation, not so much a means to help children learn to speak or relate to others.
+I also discuss the theoretical issues that result from this lack of metalinguistic awareness, issues that go back to the beginnings of philosophy.
+Because nature is prior to nurture, and the concepts of parents and kin appear first in life, understanding the nature of these concepts elucidates central problems, from the origin of societies to the current questioning of gender and parenting roles.

-Keywords: child-directed speech, evolutionary psychology, language socialisation, self-deception, definition of morality, origins of language, philosophy
+Keywords: child-directed speech, evolutionary social psychology, language socialisation, self-deception, definition of morality, origins of language, philosophy

 Abstract: The nature of reality is an old philosophical question, yet not nearly as old as the myths of different cultures around marriage and kinship.
-We can assume that these foundational institutions have deeply shaped our perception of reality, since they probably date to the origin of our species.
+We can assume that these ancient, foundational institutions have deeply shaped our perception of reality.
 Here we provide an answer that integrates biology, psychology, anthropology and linguistics.
-Simply put, institutions do not belong in a descriptive, scientific notion of reality, and our ontological confusion around them evolved due to its reproductive function.
+Simply put, institutions are intersubjective games, and our ontological confusion around them evolved due to their reproductive function.
 This argument involves a precise understanding of morality as a deceptive linguistic socialisation device that is distinct from other forms of normativity.
-More specifically, we argue that what philosopher John Searle has called institutional ‘facts’, such as a piece of paper being money, should instead be regarded as strictly subjective and nonfactual.
+More specifically, we argue that what philosopher John Searle has called institutional ‘facts’, such as a piece of paper being money, should instead be regarded as subjective and nonfactual.
 Central to these considerations is the very definition of human society, and how its moral, tribalistic nature goes unnoticed because it is registered in language itself, limiting our self-understanding.
-We demonstrate this limitation by closely examining a recent book chapter on the social origins of language which, influenced by Searle, uses the institution of marriage as an example of serious or objective institutional practice and discusses how children learn to participate in it.
+We demonstrate this limitation by closely examining a recent book chapter on the origins of language which, influenced by Searle, uses the institution of marriage as an example of serious or objective institutional practice and discusses how children learn to participate in it.
 Searle’s own conceptual framework also proves useful in illustrating how kinship and moral socialisation form the basis of social realities.

 Keywords: social reality, prescription, kinship system, definition of morality, child psychology, cognitive conflation